 Capacity limitations also hamper China’s ability to manage air traffic.
 The number of airports in operation in China rose from 139 in 2000 to 229 in 2017, but the country still faces capacity issues.
 Beijing Capital, for instance, was built to handle 80 million annual passengers, but in 2017 it had some 96 million passengers pass through its gates.

 To expand capacity, China plans to build 31 new airports by 2020.
 Additional airports will be built in major traffic hubs such as Beijing, Chengdu, and Chongqing.
+One of these, Beijing Daxing International Airport, opened in September 2019, and is expected to handle 45 million passengers by 2021.
 The Chinese government is also working to limit air traffic to the nation’s busiest airports.
 In March 2018, certain airports (including Beijing Capital and Shanghai Pudong) were banned from adding additional routes until they are able to meet time performance measures.

 Military and civilian airspace integration remains another roadblock.
 China’s military controls 70 percent of Chinese airspace and takes precedence over civilian operations, leaving only limited airspace for commercial flights.
 By comparison, military aviation activities in the US take place in restricted air zones.
 Congested airspace has contributed to disputes over airspace usage.
 Driven in part to relieve the heavily trafficked airspace over the Yangtze River and Pearl River Delta area, Beijing made the unilateral decision in 2018 to expand commercial aviation routes in the Taiwan Strait, sparking protest from Taiwan.